tismaximo/QuickColorManager/README.md

 ## GUI version
 WIP
 ## Notes
-- Most devices don't support changing gamma through DDC/CI.
+- Most devices don't support changing gamma through the physical monitor settings.
 Gamma could be implemented in the future by setting gamma ramps directly to the GPU through the Direct3D library but this is also often not supported.
-- Most laptops dont support DDC/CI.
+- Most laptops dont support any physical settings.